 of a basis for personal enjoyment.
 These services in turn underpin economic activity in tangible, measurable ways, which can be illustrated by looking at sector dependencies.
-It is estimated that \$44 trillion of global value added-corresponding to more than half of the world's gross domestic product (GDP)-is generated in sectors that depend highly (\$13 trillion) or moderately (\$31 trillion) on ecosystem services (figure 2b).^r Other assessments also suggest that 55 percent of global GDP (\$42 trillion) is dependent on high-functioning biodiversity and ecosystem services.37 Take agriculture: 75 percent of food crops rely, at least in part, on animal pollination, and an estimated \$235 billion to \$577 billion of annual crop output is directly attributable to animal pollination.5 a.
-Contributions of the biosphere to sustainable development
+It is estimated that \$44 trillion of global value added-corresponding to more than half of the world's gross domestic product (GDP)-is generated in sectors that depend highly (\$13 trillion) or moderately (\$31 trillion) on ecosystem services (figure 2b).r Other assessments also suggest that 55 percent of global GDP (\$42 trillion) is dependent on high-functioning biodiversity and ecosystem services.
+Take agriculture: 75 percent of food crops rely, at least in part, on animal pollination, and an estimated \$235 billion to \$577 billion of annual crop output is directly attributable to animal pollination.s a.
+Contributions of the biosphere to sustainable development of 163 sectors and their supply chains across a range of ecosystem services.
+Sectors such as agriculture, fisheries, food and beverages, heat and water utilities, construction, and electricity depend highly on nature.